boazsegev/plezi/README.md

 ## Usage

-to write a web app, simply type
+to create a new web app, run from terminal:

     $ anorexic new appname

-the app is a simple DSL that deletes itself once the server starts running (this way, we avoid any conflicts in the code - no reserved keywords).
+the app is a simple DSL that deletes all the DLS methods once the server starts running (this way, we avoid any conflicts in the code - no reserved keywords).

 The most simple app will be a simple web server (it can actually be even more simple):